NinadJog/haskell-leet-code/README.md

 # haskell-leet-code
-Here are solutions in Haskell some of the problems appearing on the [Leet Code](https://leetcode.com/problemset/all/) website.
+Here are the Haskell solutions of some of the problems appearing on the [Leet Code](https://leetcode.com/problemset/all/) website.
 These are by no means the best solutions; your own solutions might well be better, shorter and faster.

 I have written multiple solutions for some of the problems, either by changing the algorithms or changing the implementations of the supporting functions.